 DO use simple names (best to limit your name to two words --including "Creek" or "Run" etc.)

-DO NOT use a name that is already used for a stream in Warren County.
+DO NOT use a name that is already used for another stream in Warren County.

 To see an interactive map with existing stream names, click here.